Rotary Joint Leaking? A Practical Diagnostic Flowchart for Factory Maintenance Teams

 Or email us directly: sales@begapunk.com

 Technical Note: All pressure ratings and RPM specifications referenced in this article are based on Begapunk BP-series standard pneumatic rotary joints.
 Actual performance depends on operating conditions and maintenance practices.
 For applications outside standard ratings, consult factory engineering before specification.
+For general pneumatic system design guidance, refer to ISO 4414:2010 Pneumatic fluid power — General rules and safety requirements for systems and their components.

 Get a Quote WhatsApp